alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-25-adhering-the-sunnah-following-salaf.md

 ---
+date: 2020-07-25
+group7: true
+hijri: Dhul-Hijjah 4, 1441
+lang: en
 layout: post
+mass_edited: true
 publisher: alsalafiyyah@icloud.com
-title: Adhering to the Sunnah and following the Salaf
 source: Fatawa al-Lajnah ad-Daimah no. 16250
-category: [manhaj]
-hijri: Dhul-Hijjah 4, 1441
-date: 2020-07-25
-note: true
-group7: true
-lang: en
 summary: The Muslim youth have to seek beneficial knowledge from trustworthy scholars & adhere to the Sunnah as well as belonging to the mainstream Muslims who are following the way of the Salaf and averting all suspicious and vague trends.
+title: Adhering to the Sunnah and following the Salaf
 ---

 ### Question: